czyt1988/SARibbon/readme.md

 If you encounter issues with icons not displaying, such as maximize/minimize buttons showing the button but not the icon, it indicates that your runtime environment cannot find the Qt svg plugin.
 Your program directory should contain the `imageformats/qsvg.dll` plugin.
 You can run `windeployqt` to fetch the dependencies for your program, or ensure that the `plugins/imageformats` folder is accessible in your PATH environment variable configuration.

-This article was translated by kimi, a large language model from China.
+> This article was translated by [kimi](kimi.moonshot.cn), a large language model from China. [kimi](kimi.moonshot.cn) is known for its strong capabilities in natural language understanding and generation, making it highly effective for tasks like translation and content creation.